Groestlcoin/ord/docs/src/guides/testing.md

 Example
 -------

-Run bitcoind in regtest with:
+Run groestlcoind in regtest with:
 ```
-bitcoind -regtest -txindex
+groestlcoind -regtest -txindex
 ```
 Create a wallet in regtest with:
 ```